 In other words, take personal ownership of your bitcoins or risk having them stolen.
 In terms of fiat funds, it’s somewhat safer to leave those in the bank account of a regulated exchange, given the well-established system of financial laws and safeguards designed to prevent the loss of such funds.

 If you do decide to use this method, ensure that you select a reputable exchange with a long history of smooth operation.
 There are a few such exchanges which also have deposit insurance.
-As such insurance schemes have yet to be tested in a crisis, they shouldn’t be taken as absolute guarantee for the safety of funds.
+As many such insurance schemes have yet to be tested in a major crisis, they shouldn’t be taken as absolute guarantee for the safety of funds.
 However, for this purpose, it certainly seems safer to choose an exchange with deposit insurance.

 Another problem with this method is that the initial verification process can take anywhere up to a couple of weeks, if the exchange is experiencing a particularly heavy influx of new users.
+Furthermore, big centralized exchanges are an obvious target for the authorities, should they ever wish to crack down on Bitcoin or request client information for taxation purposes.